The drilling rig has been established and drilling has kicked off. The locations of the Wells are shown on the map :

 If you have any questions or concerns, then please contact geothermal@mercury.co.nz.

-This work will be carried out in accordance to consent with Bay of Plenty Regional Council and District Council resource consent conditions and district rules.
+This work will be carried out in accordance with Bay of Plenty Regional Council and District Council resource consent conditions and district rules.

 We’ve been generating electricity from geothermal activity on the Kawerau field since 2008.
 During that time we’ve learned more about the geothermal reservoir deep within the earth.